HiQA: A Hierarchical Contextual Augmentation RAG for Multi-Documents QA: Methodology

-These three methods gradually weaken in retrieving semantic-level information and enhance in retrieving character-level information.
+These three methods gradually weaken in retrieving semantic-level information and strengthen in retrieving character-level information.
 Their capabilities complement each other, and therefore, they are combined for use.
-After obtaining three sets of rankings, we perform re-ranking based on the formula:
+Because dense similarity, BM25, and keyword/entity counts are not naturally on the same scale, we normalize scores at the query level before fusion.
+Let $\tilde{s}_v$ and $\tilde{s}_r$ denote min-max normalized dense and lexical scores among the candidate set, and let $m$ be the number of matched critical terms.
+We normalize the keyword bonus by the maximum possible or observed match count $M$ for the query:

-where \(\alpha\) and \(\beta\) are hyperparameters that balance the contribution of vector similarity and information retrieval scores, respectively, and \(|C|\) represents the number of critical keywords matched.
-This scoring system is designed to be adaptive, allowing for fine-tuning based on the specific requirements of the query and the document set.
+where \(\alpha\) balances dense and lexical retrieval and \(\beta\) controls the normalized keyword/entity bonus.
+This normalization prevents the keyword term from dominating when raw BM25 or dense scores are on a different scale, and it makes $\alpha$ and $\beta$ more stable across corpora.
 The top-k knowledge segments, as determined by the final score, are then presented to the LLM model to generate a coherent and contextually relevant answer.

 We adjust hyperparameters $\alpha$ and $\beta$ to optimize retrieval across diverse document collections based on empirical observations.
-In well-structured collections with clear hierarchies, we increase $\alpha$ to enhance the use of augmented meta-information, while in less structured settings, we rely more on word frequency.
-The keyword bonus weight $\beta$ is tailored according to the ratio of document count $(|D|)$ to average page count, increasing $\beta$ when this ratio is large to emphasize the significance of keywords, thereby fine-tuning our retrieval system to adapt effectively to the specific dynamics of each document collection.
+Section~\ref{sec:fusion_sensitivity} evaluates normalization choices and sensitivity to $\alpha$ and $\beta$.